circonus-labs/circonusvi/README.md

  * Options are:
     * -a -- Specify which account to use
     * -d -- Enable debug mode
+    * -c -- Don't resolve /broker/XXXX and add json 'comments'.
+By default, whenever an endpoint is encountered, it is resolved, and a friendly name is added in a comment above the real result.
+This isn't valid json, and comments are stripped before parsing.
+If you want to use the json elsewhere, you will want to disable the adding of comment lines.
     * -e -- Specify endpoints to search (can be used multiple times for several endpoints at once)
     * -E -- Specify an alternate editor to use (default: $EDITOR)
+    * -l -- Don't query the API.
+Instead use the previous query results.
+      Filtering still works on the previous results.
+This is useful if you made a mistake on the filter and want to fix it.
     * -u -- include underscore entries (e.g. \_cid) in json output.
 By default
       they are hidden.
  * If you don't specify a pattern, then all entries are returned.